 Yes.
 Congress has chartered around 100 organizations over time, and six of them have affiliations with a federal agency.
 National FFA is the only chartered organization that has stipulations within the charter mandating that the U.S. Department of Education selects or approves a majority of its members of the board of directors, including the national advisor, board chair and four other board positions.

 Through this charter revision, National FFA is seeking to accomplish many objectives that will sustain the future of the organization and place responsibility for the organization in the capable hands of the National FFA Board of Directors.
-Notable changes include:
+Changes include:

-- The charter will more clearly explain the integral nature of the three component model of agricultural education, leadership development through FFA, and work-based and experiential learning for students.
+- The charter will more clearly explain and strengthen the integral nature of the three component model of agricultural education, leadership development through FFA, and work-based and experiential learning for students.

 - Formalization under the law of the longstanding focus of FFA and agricultural education on preparing students for traditional farming careers and the wide range of unique modern careers available in agriculture, food and natural resources.